Topology and dynamics of higher-order multiplex networks: Topology of multiplex simplicial complexes

-An important property of multiplex networks that we extend to multiplex simplicial complexes is that nodes of different layers are in one to one correspondence.
-In particular corresponding nodes belonging to different layers are called replica nodes.
-In the higher-order setting, this notion extends to higher-order simplices as well and one can therefore speak of replica links, replica triangles and so on.
-These replica simplices are representations of the simplices $\bar{\sigma}$ that belong to the monolayer simplicial complex $\bar{K}$ formed $\bar{N}$ nodes and all the possible simplices that can be constructed among these $\bar{N}$ nodes.
-Hence, each node $\bar{\sigma}=[v_0]\in \bar{K}$ is represented by the replica nodes $\bm\sigma=(\sigma^{[1]},\sigma^{[2]},\ldots, \sigma^{[M]})$ where $\sigma^{[\alpha]}$ indicates the replica node $\sigma^{[\alpha]}=[v_0;\alpha]$ which is the representation of node $v_0$ in layer $\alpha$.
+{In order to define replica simplices let us introduce the aggregated simplicial complex $\bar{K}$ that encodes all interactions of the associated multiplex simplicial complex, regardless of their type.
+Specifically, the aggregated simplicial complex is formed by the a set of simplices $\bar{\sigma}$ where each simplex $\bar{\sigma}\in \bar{K}$ indicates the presence of at least one type of higher-order interaction between its constituents nodes.} The replica simplices of the multiplex simplicial complex are representations of the simplices $\bar{\sigma}$ that belong to the aggregated simplicial complex $\bar{K}$.
+Thus, each node $\bar{\sigma}=[v_0]\in \bar{K}$ is represented by the replica nodes $\bm\sigma=(\sigma^{[1]},\sigma^{[2]},\ldots, \sigma^{[M]})$, where $\sigma^{[\alpha]}$ indicates the replica node $\sigma^{[\alpha]}=[v_0;\alpha]$ which is the representation of node $v_0$ in layer $\alpha$.
 Similarly, each higher dimensional simplex $\bar{\sigma}=[v_0,v_1\ldots,v_n]$ among $n$ nodes can be represented as a vector of replica simplices $\bm\sigma=(\sigma^{[1]},\sigma^{[2]},\ldots, \sigma^{[M]})$, where $\sigma^{[\alpha]}=[v_0;\alpha,v_1;\alpha\ldots v_n;\alpha]$ represents the simplex $\bar{\sigma}$ in layer $\alpha$.
 Note that replica simplices are `potential simplices' defined on all layers, but not all replica simplices may exist on all layers.
-In order to define the actual structure of the multiplex simplicial complexes and determine which replica simplices exist in a given multiplex simplicial complex we will need the notion of multisimplices that we will introduce in the following.
+In order to define the actual structure of a multiplex simplicial complex and determine which replica simplices are present in it, we have two options: either we specify the set of all the replica simplices $\sigma^{[\alpha]}\in K^{[\alpha]}$ present in every layer $\alpha$, or we make use of the the notion of multisimplices that we will introduce in the following.
+As we will see, this latter representation of the multiplex simplicial complex has the advantage that it explicitly keeps track of the overlap among the replica simplices.